 Core vaccines to protect your horse

 Warm-blooded creatures transmit rabies, and while it’s rare in horses, it can infect humans.
 There is certain death with rabies, as the virus infects the brain and central nervous system.
-There is no cure, and once signs of the disease appear, it’s too late.
+There is no cure, and it’s too late once signs of the disease appear.

 A jerk of a bacteria, Clostridium tetani, causes tetanus in horses, humans, and other creatures.
-This bacteria causes severe muscle spasms and will tighten up the neck and jaw, hence the nickname “lockjaw.”
+This bacteria causes severe muscle spasms and tightens the neck and jaw, hence the nickname “lockjaw.”
 The bacteria is transmitted via little cuts or breaks in the skin, usually from punctures or wounds from objects.
-Most horses will die from this disease or from the necessary euthanasia.
+Most horses will die from this disease or the necessary euthanasia.

 West Nile Virus